-We then explore in detail the additional information provided by \Euclid for this UltraVISTA-selected sample.
-We show that whilst combined VISTA+\Euclid photometry is powerful for removing faint UCDs via SED fitting, at the magnitudes probed in this work UCDs cannot be separated morphologically from LBG samples as point sources.
+We then explored in detail the additional information provided by \Euclid for this UltraVISTA-selected sample.
+We showed that whilst combined VISTA+\Euclid photometry is powerful for removing faint UCDs via SED fitting, at the magnitudes probed in this work, UCDs cannot be separated morphologically from LBG samples as point sources.
 This is because faint point sources have their FWHMs boosted by positive noise spikes.
 At $J\lesssim24.5$, since the size-luminosity relation of galaxies rapidly increases, we forecast that it will be straightforward to remove UCDs based on their morphology.
 This is particularly crucial for the EDFs where ancillary NIR data are lacking.

-Finally, we also present an extreme Lyman-$\alpha$ emitter candidate at $z=7.2$ identified via its strong colours in HSC $y-\YE$ and VISTA $Y - \YE$, differing significantly from the expected colours of a normal LBG.
+Finally, we also presented an extreme Lyman-$\alpha$ emitter candidate at $z=7.2$ identified via its strong colours in HSC $y-\YE$ and VISTA $Y - \YE$, which differ significantly from the expected colours of a normal LBG.
 The differences in morphology between VISTA $Y$ and $\YE$ may indicate a Ly$\alpha$-emitting clump physically offset from the UV continuum.
-These three slightly different $y$ filters will be available in XMM-LSS, providing further opportunity for the identification of extreme sources during the Epoch of Reionisation.
+These three slightly different $y$ filters will be available in XMM-LSS, providing further opportunity for the identification of extreme sources during the epoch of reionisation.
 Such sources are prime candidates for follow-up with JWST.